Dr James Butler MRSB

 Publications by year

 James primarily teaches on the BSc Medical Sciences, BSc Neuroscience, BSc Sport and Exercise Medical Sciences, and BMBS Medicine programmes.
-He currently teaches on the following modules:
+He currently has responsibilities on the following modules:

 - CSC1005 Integrated Human Physiology